icd2k3/riot-opt-types-mixin/README.md

 ```

 ## Documentation
 Please refer to React's PropTypes [Documentation](https://facebook.github.io/react/docs/reusable-components.html).
-This mixin feature all the same PropTypes <strong>except</strong> for "element" which validates React components.
+This mixin feature all the same optTypes <strong>except</strong> for "element" which validates React components.
 I plan on appending a "tag" checker soon for Riot.

 ## Why?
 I really loved this functionality in [React](https://facebook.github.io/react/) and wanted to be able to utilize it in [Riot](http://riotjs.com) apps.